 The girl (Ginger) wants a story about princesses and palaces, the boy (Rocky) wants space with rockets, robots, ray guns and monsters

 So Dad comes up with a story (all biscuit related) set on a space station where various species live in relative harmony.
-Empress Oreo is the leader of the community along with her daughter Princess Bourbon, they are protected by the Space Rocket Hob Nob, Commanded by Captain Jam E Dodger and his crew, who i will tell you about next month.
+Empress Oreo is the leader of the community she is protected by the Space Rocket Hob Nob, Commanded by Captain Jam E Dodger and his crew, who i will tell you about next month.
 There are other characters on the Space station, such as a Space Vixen, A trader, A mad Professor and a malfunctioning Robot called J4KAKE.
 I will keep back details of these characters for next month too.

 The bad guys are a species nick named The Penguins, because they look a bit like them and they want to take over the space station for self inprovement reasons.
 I have just written their introduction song along with another one called Dark Side.
 Just from the music style they cant be anything less than hilarious.
 Cant wait to tell you more about them next month.

 Its so inspiring to write knowing we have some support for cast members right from the start, thank you to the cast members of Martini for doing such a fine job with my silly murder mystery.
 I wont dissapoint you with the next one either.

 Better get back to writing my next creation......i really will go into more detail next month.

 End Of October 2017

 What an interesting month it has been.
 I have been having horrendous problems with my video mixing software, its so slow that it took me longer to mix 25 minutes of Martini than it did for me to write 25 minutes of new stuff for Wagon Wheel 7, crazy.
 I am trying to resolve this problem so we can have a video night with the cast soon, which would be great.